daveyarwood/ezzmq/README.md

 In the code above, the `polling` macro sets up a poller for you to check 4 previously defined sockets, in the order listed.

-Whenever `socket-a` or `socket-b` have messages to receive, we go ahead and receive them and execute your handling code, which in the above example is just printing the message we received.
+Whenever `socket-a` or `socket-b` have messages to receive, we go ahead and receive them and execute some handling code, which in the above example is just printing the message we received.

 Whenever `socket-c` is in a state where we can send a message, we send a message.